ashegde/ashegde/README.md

 - 👋 hello, I’m @ashegde.
 - 👀 interested in data, models, and uncertainty in the context of building robust and efficient prediction systems.
-- 🌱 postdoctoral work in Bayesian UQ and ML-based surrogate modeling, with application to molecular dynamics and PDE solvers.
+- 🌱 postdoctoral work in Bayesian UQ and ML-based surrogate modeling, with application to molecular dynamics, constitutive models, and phase field simulation.
 - 📓 academic background in control theory, dissertation work on convex optimization and UQ.

 <!---